 When I shared my 4th of July favorites on Friday (click HERE if you missed the post) and saw the cute star bunting, I decided to make my own since I was looking for a way to take some fun 4th of July photos with my kids on the beach.
 For that specific reason I created this easy DIY star bunting which creates the perfect simple photo backdrop in the dunes.

-Easy red, white and blue DIY Star Bunting
+Easy red, white, and blue DIY star bunting photo backdrop

 - hole punch

 Don’t be upset if you don’t have a cutter.
 You can do this project by hand as well.
-Just print out stars (download the shapes HERE for free from me), cut them with a craft knife and perforate the fold with a tool like this HERE.
+Just print out stars (download the star shapes), cut them with a craft knife, and perforate the fold with a perforator.
 It works just as well.
-There’s just a little more time involved when you don’t have machine cutting it for you.
+There’s just a little more time involved when you don’t have a machine cutting it for you.

 After perforating the stars all you have to do is lightly fold them at the perforating lines as seen below.